seed-hypermedia/mintter/README.md

 This repo includes:

-1. Mintter Desktop - app for writing, reading, and saving Hypermedia content
+1. Seed Desktop - app for writing, reading, and saving Hypermedia content
-2. Mintter Web Server - public web experience, a read-only portal of the Hypermedia network
+2. Seed Web Server - public web experience, a read-only portal of the Hypermedia network

 ## ⚠️ Stability

 This is alpha-quality software.
-Have a copy of anything valuable you put into Mintter.
+Have a copy of anything valuable you put into Seed.

 ## Dev Environment